imrajatmehta/disruptor/README.md

 V2 version contains generic level of disruptor package in which user will only initialise, publish, recieve the data.
     If you are new to LMAX Disuptor code will recomment to use v2 version.

-Latency can seen in above Benchmarks.
+Latency can seen in above Benchmarks for both the versions.

 ## Pending
 1. Implementation for handling multiple data type for publish and consume.(use Golang Generic Function)